What remains of the 15-M in the Balearic Islands 15 years later?

 19/05/2026

-Professor at the UIB
+Professor at UIB

 3 min

-There was indignation with the way an economic crisis was managed that, in addition to impoverishing a significant part of the population, bailed out banks that were evicting families while prescribing significant cuts in education, healthcare, and social services.
-In a context where the corruption of the system's major parties, moreover, distanced citizens from representatives about whom we felt ashamed...
-'No hay pan para tanto chorizo' was one of the classic chants in the squares.
+There was indignation with the way an economic crisis was managed, which, in addition to impoverishing a significant part of the population, rescued banks that evicted families while prescribing significant cuts in education, healthcare, and social services.
+In a context where the corruption of the system's major parties, moreover, distanced citizens from representatives about whom we felt shame...
+'There isn't enough bread for so many thieves' was one of the classic chants in the squares.
+‘No hay pan para tanto chorizo’ was one of the classic chants in the squares.

 stats